Nucleic acid double helix: Base-pair geometry

 Rise and twist determine the handedness and pitch of the helix.
 The other coordinates, by contrast, can be zero.
 Slide and shift are typically small in B-DNA, but are substantial in A- and Z-DNA.
 Roll and tilt make successive base pairs less parallel, and are typically small.

-Note that "tilt" has often been used differently in the scientific literature, referring to the deviation of the first, inter-strand base-pair axis from perpendicularity to the helix axis.
+"Tilt" has often been used differently in the scientific literature, referring to the deviation of the first, inter-strand base-pair axis from perpendicularity to the helix axis.
 This corresponds to slide between a succession of base pairs, and in helix-based coordinates is properly termed "inclination".

 Helix geometries

 At least three DNA conformations are believed to be found in nature, A-DNA, B-DNA, and Z-DNA.
 The B form described by James Watson and Francis Crick is believed to predominate in cells.
 It is 23.7 Å wide and extends 34 Å per 10 bp of sequence.
-The double helix makes one complete turn about its axis every 10.4–10.5 base pairs in solution.
+The double helix has a right-hand twist that makes one complete turn about its axis every 10.4–10.5 base pairs in solution.
 This frequency of twist (termed the helical pitch) depends largely on stacking forces that each base exerts on its neighbours in the chain.
-The absolute configuration of the bases determines the direction of the helical curve for a given conformation.

 A-DNA and Z-DNA differ significantly in their geometry and dimensions to B-DNA, although still form helical structures.
 It was long thought that the A form only occurs in dehydrated samples of DNA in the laboratory, such as those used in crystallographic experiments, and in hybrid pairings of DNA and RNA strands, but DNA dehydration does occur in vivo, and A-DNA is now known to have biological functions.
 Segments of DNA that cells have methylated for regulatory purposes may adopt the Z geometry, in which the strands turn about the helical axis the opposite way to A-DNA and B-DNA.
 There is also evidence of protein-DNA complexes forming Z-DNA structures.

-Other conformations are possible; A-DNA, B-DNA, C-DNA, E-DNA, L-DNA (the enantiomeric form of D-DNA), P-DNA, S-DNA, Z-DNA, etc. have been described so far.
+Other conformations are possible; A-DNA, B-DNA, C-DNA, E-DNA, L-DNA (the enantiomer of D-DNA), P-DNA, S-DNA, Z-DNA, etc. have been described so far.
 In fact, only the letters F, Q, U, V, and Y are now available to describe any new DNA structure that may appear in the future.
 However, most of these forms have been created synthetically and have not been observed in naturally occurring biological systems.
 There are also triple-stranded DNA forms and quadruplex forms such as the G-quadruplex and the i-motif.